Lightyear Review (2026):

 Lightyear vs Trade Republic vs Trading 212

-The three platforms most European buy-and-hold investors are choosing between.
+The three platforms most European buy-and-hold investors are choosing between in 2026.

 | Feature | Lightyear | Trade Republic | Trading 212 |